EvanDaley/docker-chatblade/README.md

 ```
 function chatblade() {
-  docker-compose exec chatblade bash $1
+  docker-compose exec chatblade /bin/bash
 }
 ```

-After that, everything below should work.
+Exec into the container with `chatblade`.

+Now things are initialized.
+After this point, everything below should work, after you set your api key (export it or create an env).

+There is also a `f` helper inside the container, which will be synonymous with "chatblade".
+You can type "f hello" and it'll reply.

+Additionally, there is a /docker/.bash_aliases file that you can add any other aliases to.
+Just make sure you rebuild the container after.

-Also - the real chatblade lives here: https://github.com/npiv/chatblade
+Also - the official chatblade lives here: https://github.com/npiv/chatblade

 # Chatblade